 Spanish geographic knowledge management and secrecy

 The brothers subsequently published their report of the expedition, which was intended to be accompanied by a map created by Diego Ramirez de Arellano.
 This map was prepared with the assistance of Pedro Teixeira, a royal cosmographer of King Philip III and, after 1621, Philip IV.
-However, after publication, it is believed that the map was suppressed, such that most examples of the book do not include the map.
+However, after publication, it is believed that the map was suppressed, such that most examples of the original edition of the book do not include the map.

 Pedro was a royal cosmographer by 1620, when he began work on this map.
 Other surviving works include a manuscript atlas of Spain's principal ports, which has three copies of an accompanying written description.
 In Spanish archives are manuscript maps of the Basque regions and Navarra, and a map of Portugal was completed and displayed at the Royal Palace in Madrid in the 1630s.
 It was printed posthumously.
 He became a knight of the Order of Christ in 1632.
 In the early 1640s, Pedro surveyed for the Crown during the revolts in Portugal and Catalonia.
 In 1656, he drew a large map of Madrid that was printed in Antwerp and hung in the principal palaces of the Spanish empire in Europe.